jamesloper/easy-backblaze/README.md

 ``` javascript
 B2#uploadFile(options, callback)
 ```
 Uploads a file from a Buffer, using a chosen file name and bucket.
+The options are as follows:

-- `file` [ *Buffer* ] File to be uploaded, can be a String pointing to a directory, or a Buffer of a file already read.
+- `file` - Buffer of a file already read.
-- `options` [ *Object* ] | Options for the upload, can include properties `bucket` which can be a bucketName or bucketId, and `name` which will name the file for download.
+- `bucket` - Optional, can be a bucketName or bucketId
-- `callback` [ *Function* ] Node-style callback `callback(err, res)`
+- `name` - Optional, rename the file for storage and download.

 ``` javascript
 B2#listBuckets(callback)
 ```
-Gets the bucket details from the server and invokes `callback(err, buckets)` with an array of buckets.
+Gets the bucket details from the server and calls back with an array of buckets.